kfarnung/ChakraCore/doc/debug-companion.md

 ### Sample Code

-The sample code will combine ChakraCore, ChakraCore.DebuggerCompanion, and ChakraCore.DebuggerPlatform along with a basic code sample which loads JS and executes it.
+The sample code will combine ChakraCore, ChakraCore.DebuggerProtocolHandler, and ChakraCore.DebuggerPlatform along with a basic code sample which loads JS and executes it.

 ## Work Items

-### Debugger Companion
+### Debugger Protocol Handler

 * Establish project structure and basic build (including cross platform)
 * Stub out API interface